 10. Australian Camp

-Australian Camp is a small and undisturbed vantage point in the Annapurna area, which is ideal for going on a a short and relaxing trek.
-It is situated close to Pokhara and can be accessed in a few hours and is, therefore, ideal for beginners.
+Australian Camp is a small and undisturbed vantage point in the Annapurna area, which is ideal for going on a short and relaxing trek.
+It is situated close to Pokhara and can be accessed in a few hours, and is, therefore, ideal for beginners.
 It also has open views of the Annapurna range, and the sunrise here is less crowded and calmer than in the other popular locations.
-The experience is very easy yet easy to enjoy as one watches the mountains illuminating from such a serene background.
+The experience is very easy yet easy to enjoy as one watches the mountains illuminated from such a serene background.

 Key Highlights: